-Changing the Shelf Filter configuration
+Changing the Shelf Filter and Power configurations

 The filter-preamp contains two identical high-pass shelf filters, and as shipped both of these filters are enabled.
 This is appropriate for typical situations.
 Two jumpers are used to enable / bypass one shelf filter section.
 To access these jumpers, remove the four screws that secure the front panel (these are metric "M2.3" phillips-head).
-Enabled, the jumpers are in this configuration:
+As shipped, the jumpers are in this configuration: